Isotopes of thorium: History

-But even knowing the higher energy, most of the searches in the 2010s for light emitted by the isomeric decay failed to observe any signal, pointing towards a potentially strong non-radiative decay channel.
+But even when experiments were redesigned to detect the higher energy, most of the searches in the 2010s for light emitted by the isomeric decay failed to observe any signal, pointing towards a potentially strong non-radiative decay channel.
 A direct detection of photons emitted in the isomeric decay was claimed in 2012 and again in 2018.
-However, both reports were subject to controversial discussions within the community.
+However, both reports were controversial within the community.

 A direct detection of electrons being emitted in the internal conversion decay channel of ^{229m}Th was achieved in 2016.
 However, at the time the isomer's transition energy could only be weakly constrained to between 6.3 and 18.3 eV.
 Finally, in 2019, non-optical electron spectroscopy of the internal conversion electrons emitted in the isomeric decay allowed for a determination of the isomer's excitation energy to 8.28±0.17 eV.
 However, this value appeared at odds with the 2018 preprint showing that a similar signal as an 8.4 eV xenon VUV photon can be shown, but with about 1.3±0.2 eV less energy and a (retrospectively correct) 1880±170 s lifetime.
 In that paper, ^{229}Th was embedded in SiO_{2}, possibly resulting in an energy shift and altered lifetime, although the states involved are primarily nuclear, shielding them from electronic interactions.

 In another 2018 experiment, it was possible to perform a first laser-spectroscopic characterization of the nuclear properties of ^{229m}Th.
 In this experiment, laser spectroscopy of the ^{229}Th atomic shell was conducted using a ^{229}Th^{2+} ion cloud with 2% of the ions in the nuclear excited state.
 This allowed probing for the hyperfine shift induced by the different nuclear spin states of the ground and the isomeric state.
 In this way, a first experimental value for the magnetic dipole and the electric quadrupole moment of ^{229m}Th could be inferred.

 In 2019, the isomer's excitation energy was constrained to 8.28±0.17 eV based on the direct detection of internal conversion electrons and a secure population of ^{229m}Th from the nuclear ground state was achieved by excitation of the 29 keV nuclear excited state via synchrotron radiation.
 Additional measurements by a different group in 2020 produced a figure of 8.10±0.17 eV (153.1±3.2 nm wavelength).
 Combining these measurements, the expected transition energy is 8.12±0.11 eV.

 In September 2022, spectroscopy on decaying samples determined the excitation energy to be 8.338±0.024 eV.

 In April 2024, two separate groups finally reported precision laser excitation Th^{4+} cations doped into ionic crystals (of CaF_{2} and LiSrAlF_{6} with additional interstitial F^{−} anions for charge compensation), giving a precise (~1 part per million) measurement of the transition energy.
 A one-part-per-trillion (×10^-12) measurement soon followed in June 2024, and future high-precision lasers will measure the frequency up to the ×10^-18 accuracy of the best atomic clocks.